Olympus E-330 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-330 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-330 does not offer wifi capability.
+In contrast, the E-330 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Olympus E-330 better than the Pentax K-70 or vice versa?
 The listing below highlights the relative strengths of the two models.